What Products Will Be Affected By Strike

 Manufacturing

 The manufacturing sector is a broad category that includes the production of a wide range of goods, from automobiles and electronics to appliances and industrial equipment.
 Strikes in this sector can disrupt the supply of components needed for manufacturing, leading to production delays and increased costs.
-For example, a strike at a factory that produces semiconductors can impact the production of electronic devices, automobiles, and other products that rely on these essential components.
+Here's one way to look at it: a strike at a factory that produces semiconductors can impact the production of electronic devices, automobiles, and other products that rely on these essential components.

 The automotive industry is particularly vulnerable to strikes, as it relies on a complex network of suppliers and manufacturers.
 Strikes at parts suppliers can halt the production of vehicles, leading to shortages and higher prices for consumers.
 Similarly, strikes at assembly plants can disrupt the final stages of production, further exacerbating the impact on the market.
 The interconnectedness of the manufacturing sector means that even relatively small strikes can have significant ripple effects throughout the economy.